thepraveen21/student-registration-payment-tracking-system/EMAIL_REMINDER_SETUP.md

 # Email Payment Reminder Setup Guide

 ## Overview
-This system automatically checks for students who haven't paid within 3 weeks of registration and sends them email reminders.
+This system automatically tracks monthly payments for students and sends email reminders during week 3 of each payment month if payment has not been received.

 ## How It Works

+1. **Monthly Cycle System**:
+   - Each month = 4 weeks (28 days)
+   - Students are tracked for 4 months (duration of course)
+   - Week 3 of each month = reminder period (days 14-20 of each 28-day cycle)

-1. **Daily Check**: Every day at 9:00 AM, the system checks for students who:
+2. **Daily Check**: Every day at 9:00 AM (Asia/Colombo timezone), the system:
-   - Registered 3+ weeks ago (21 days or more)
-   - Have not made any monthly payments
-   - Have an active status
+   - Checks all active students
+   - Calculates which month of their course they're in (1-4)
+   - Determines if they're in week 3 of that month
+   - Checks if payment for current month exists in `monthly_payments` table
+   - Sends reminder only if in week 3 AND payment is missing

-2. **Email Sent**: An automated email reminder is sent to their Gmail address with:
+3. **Email Sent**: An automated reminder is sent with:
+   - Current month number (1-4)
-   - Days overdue
+   - Days into week 3 (1-7)
-   - Registration details
+   - Student and course details
-   - Course information
+   - Registration date
    - Payment instructions

 ## Setup Instructions